 To take full advantage of all the features will require a premium version – but fortunately, it’s the one-time fee that you will pay after installing the product.

 2. WP Super Cache

-It includes all recommended caching features that you will need to speed up your website – gzip compression, page cache, cache pre-loading, CDN support, advanced-cache reload, and more.
+It includes all recommended caching features you will need to speed up your website – gzip compression, page cache, cache pre-loading, CDN support, advanced cache reload, and more.